NHERI-SimCenter/BRAILS/docs/common/technical_manual/occupancy.rst

 .. note::
     Bias in dataset is very common.
-    This validation doesn't consider the possible bias in the labels (examples can be found in :numref:`njdep_occupancy_examples_bias`), which also negatively influences the accuracy.
+    This validation doesn't consider the possible bias in the labels (examples can be found in :numref:`njdep_occupancy_examples_biasv2`), which also negatively influences the accuracy.

-.. _njdep_occupancy_examples_bias:
+.. _njdep_occupancy_examples_biasv2:
 .. list-table:: Example of street view images: Bias in the labels

     * - .. figure:: ../../images/technical/njdep/RES1-COM/StreetViewx-74.544719x39.459546.png